-Other information
+Other Information

-Management is responsible for the other information.
-The other information comprises the information included in the annual report, prepared by management in accordance with Articles 17 and 19 of Law 25/2018 dated May 10, 2018 "On accounting and financial statements", amended, but does not include the financial statements and our auditor's report thereon.
-The annual report is expected to be made available to us after the date of this auditor's report.
-Our opinion on the financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.
+The Management is responsible for other information.
+Other information includes information included in the annual report, prepared by management in accordance with Articles 17 and 19 of Law 25/2018, dated 10 May 2018 "On accounting and financial statements", as amended, but does not include our financial statements and audit report.
+The annual report is expected to be made available to us after the date of this audit report.
+Our opinion on financial statements does not cover other information and we will not make any form of security conclusions about them.

-In connection with our audit of the financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-When we read the Annual Report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.
+In connection with our audit of financial statements, our responsibility is to read the other information identified above when it becomes available to us and, in doing so, to consider whether this other information is materially contrary to the financial statements or knowledge received in the audit, or else it seems to be materially wrong.
+When we read the Annual Report, if we conclude that there is a material anomaly in it, we are required to communicate this matter to the persons in charge of the government.